mark-me/mark-me.github.io/_pages/snippets-and-tips/script-structuring/script-structuring.md

 ## An example of script in script

-I prefer to keep the bulk of my data processing out of my R Markdown document.
-For this reason I make R script files for eacht source file, so I can easily
+I prefer to keep the bulk of my data processing out of my R Markdown document, so my analysis isn't cluttered by code.
+For this reason I make R script files for each source file, so I can easily locate where I should adjust what in case something is not how I wanted things to be.
+All the files for each data source is called from a central data-prep file, wherein I do all data transformations that are cross-source.
+This idea is depicted in the diagram below:

 <img src="/_pages/snippets-and-tips/script-structuring/data-prep.png" alt="Navigation" align="center"/>